Published on: 30.1.2026

 The Flood Centre, a joint service provided by the Finnish Meteorological Institute and the Finnish Environment Institute, forecasts floods and issues flood warnings.

 The forecasts and impact assessments allow the authorities to prepare in time and take action to reduce flood damages.
-Citizens are also warned of imminent floods.
+Citizens are also warned of imminent floods and informed about the current drought situation.